McMelonTV/hypixel-skyblock-solo-dungeons-bot/README.md

-# Hypixel SkyBlock Solo Dungeons
+# Hypixel SkyBlock Solo Dungeons Bot

 __**DISCLAIMER**__: __I am not responsible for any of your accounts in case they get banned!__

+### Features

+- Works with both Mojang (including legacy) and Microsoft accounts
+- Only whitelisted people can use your bot
+- Automatically accepts parties

 ### What does this do